-Your Magento Commerce Cloud Starter architecture supports up to four environments, including a Master environment that contains the initial project code, the Staging environment, and up to two Integration environments.
+Your Adobe Commerce on cloud infrastructure Starter architecture supports up to four environments, including a Master environment that contains the initial project code, the Staging environment, and up to two Integration environments.

 You can use any development and branching methodology you like.
 When you get initial access to your project, we strongly recommend that you create a Staging environment from the Master environment.
 Then, create the Integration environment by branching from Staging.